What will happen to the Tories if they lose the next election? | John Rentoul

 It seems quite likely that the Conservatives will lose the next election, so the plotting to become the next leader of the opposition has begun.

-In a way, this is a victory for Rishi Sunak, because it means that the idea of the return to office of Boris Johnson after a disastrous showing in the local elections in May has wilted under the scorn it deserves.
+In a way, this is a victory for Rishi Sunak, because it means that the idea of Boris Johnson returning after a disastrous showing in the local elections in May has wilted under the scorn it deserves.

 The Tory party has, in effect, decided that Sunak will lead them into the next general election, and that it will weather the consequences of that decision.